matthewmcvickar/taskpaper-month-generator/README.md

 - another task
   notes

-29
+29:
-task
+- task
-yet another task
+- yet another task
   notes and details
   another note

 Monday:
 - a weekly task

-wed
+wed:
-a task that happens every wednesday
+- a task that happens every wednesday

 last:
 - a task that happens on the last day of the month